Search

 Strategies for prioritizing licensing for kin include:

-1. Adopt the National Model Family Foster Home Licensing Standards or model tribal foster care standards, such as those developed by the National Indian Child Welfare Association for a common sense approach to licensing all foster parents, including kin.
+1. Adopt the Kin-Specific Foster Home Approval: Recommended Standards of National Organizations or model tribal foster care standards, such as those developed by the National Indian Child Welfare Association for a common sense approach to licensing kin caregivers.

-2. Implement a clear process for requesting and granting waivers and variances for non-safety licensing standards that will not adversely affect the child and are barriers to placement of the child with kin.
+2. If you do not adopt a set of kin-specific licensing standards, implement a clear process for requesting and granting waivers and variances for non-safety licensing standards that will not adversely affect the child and are barriers to placement of the child with kin.

 3. Develop written licensing procedures with clear timelines and processes, as well as an appeal process for kin who are denied licensure.